Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 }
 ```

 The most important part of this configuration files is the `USERS` section.
 Here you have a priority list of users.
-In this case the application will attempt to send the message to Tony, and if Tony fails to read the message on any of the designated channels, the process is repeated for Michael.
-The failover condition for each channel of `read` with an expiry time of `600` is currently hardcoded into the application, but could easily be added to the configuration file.
+In this case the application will attempt to send the message to Tony, and if Tony fails to read the message on any of the designated channels within the expiry time, the process is repeated for Michael.

+> **NOTE:** The failover condition for each channel of `read` with an expiry time of `600` is currently hardcoded into the application, but could easily be added to the configuration file (see [case-3](https://github.com/nexmo-community/dispatch-user-fallback/tree/master/case-3) for code on how to do this).

 Note that the following conditions apply:

 * User must have at least two channels.
 * User can mix any number of channels and types as long as there is at least two channels.
-For example user could have 3 SMS numbers plus a Messenger ID.
+For example, a user could have 3 SMS numbers plus a Messenger ID.
-* The last channel specified for a user will be taken to be the final failover channel.
+* The last channel specified for a user will be taken to be the final fallback channel.
+If this fails the next user in the list will be processed.
 * Final failover channel does not have to be SMS although it typically will be.
-* A workflow is created on a per user basis, but you can specify a workflow for each user.
+* A workflow is created on a per-user basis, but you can specify a unique workflow for each user.
-* An attempt is made to apply a workflow to a user in the order in which they are listed in the configuration file.
+* An attempt is made to apply a workflow to each user in the order in which the users are listed in the configuration file.

 ## Source code

 The Python source code for this project is available in the Nexmo Community [GitHub repository](https://github.com/nexmo-community/dispatch-user-fallback).
 Two use cases are actually included in the codebase, but this tutorial only describes `case-2`.
 The code for `case-2` specifically can be found [here](https://github.com/nexmo-community/dispatch-user-fallback/tree/master/case-2).
-There are just two files - the configuration file and the application.
-However, you should also run the [webhook server](https://github.com/nexmo-community/dispatch-user-fallback/blob/master/case-1/server.py) from `case-1` to ensure that webhooks are acknowledged - this prevents clogging the callback queue with unacknowledged webhook retries.
+There are just two files - the configuration file, `config.json` and the application, `app.py`.

+> **NOTE:** You should also run the [webhook server](https://github.com/nexmo-community/dispatch-user-fallback/blob/master/case-1/server.py) from `case-1` to ensure that webhooks are acknowledged - this prevents clogging the callback queue with unacknowledged webhook retries.

 ## Prerequisites